anatols/serde_hooks/docs/lib.md

 ## Passing data to hooks

-You might have noticed that each hook functions gets passed a reference to `self`.
+You might have noticed that each hook function gets passed a reference to `self`.
 This is a reference to the value you pass to [ser::hook()].
 You can use it to pass data into your hooks:

 ```rust
 use serde::Serialize;